 For your great convenience, the second is, got a special program to assist you to bypass Blu-ray/DVD region code.

 Trial download: turn to Download center to get FREE TRAIL version

-Besides, applying Brorsoft DVD Ripper or Blu-ray Ripper, all commercial protected DVDs and Blu-rays can be ripped to nearly all popular video and audio formats like MP4, MOV, MKV, AVI, AAC, MP3 as you need for playback on different devices, such as Android, iPhone(7), HDTV, etc.
+Besides, applying Brorsoft DVD Ripper or Blu-ray Ripper, all commercial protected DVDs and Blu-rays can be ripped to nearly all popular video and audio formats like MP4, MOV, MKV, AVI, AAC, MP3 as you need for playback on different devices and media servers, such as Android, iPhone(7), HDTV, Plex, NAS, etc.

 ==> Guide: How to Remove Region Code from Blu-ray and DVD Movies